wtsnz/wtsnz.github.io/index.markdown

 <hr />

-<h1>Personal Projects</h1>
+#Personal Projects

-<p>I get a kick out of making things, so it doesn't stop when I get home.
+I get a kick out of making things, so it doesn't stop when I get home.
 I'd love to make something that people love to use.
-Check out my <a href="https://github.com/wtsnz" target="_blank">GitHub</a> page to see what I've been up to recently.</p>
+Check out my [GitHub](https://github.com/wtsnz) page to see what I've been up to recently.

-<p>My product journey so far has been extremely educational.
+My product journey so far has been extremely educational.
 There's so much more to consider than a few lines of code!
-The most successful personal project of mine <a href="http://tidesapp.co.nz">Tides NZ</a>, has been a great success and has enjoyed being the #1 Navigation app in New Zealand since it's release in May 2011!</p>
+The most successful personal project of mine <a href="http://tidesapp.co.nz">Tides NZ</a>, has been a great success and has enjoyed being the #1 Navigation app in New Zealand since it's release in May 2011!

 <div class="row project project-first">
 	<div class="col-xs-2">